 38 I was also a Boy Scout, but we kept having changes in who was leading the troop because, well, military men get moved a lot.

 41 My dad came to watch me play a game of basketball, where I showed my bad temper.
-He wouldn’t come see me do anything again for 5 years, and I learned how to control myself when he was around.
+He wouldn’t come see me do anything again for 4 years.
+I learned how to control myself when he was around.
 My mother never saw me play any sports.

 42 Speaking of bad temper, remember when I said I’ve never broken any bones?
 I meant my bones.
 I broke a kid’s collarbone, a kid’s arm, another kid’s fingers and one other kid’s teeth (not just one; I shattered his front 8 teeth) playing football and basketball.
 They were all accidents, but I was an intense player.
 None of the games were organized, all pick up, but I was known to throw elbows; I hated to lose, and never got used to it as a kid.

-43 I got demoted in 7th grade a level because I had problems keeping up with some of the other kids, even though my grade never fell below an 80 average.
+43 I got demoted in 7th grade a level (the school system had levels from 1-6; I was dropped to 2) because I had problems keeping up with some of the other kids, even though my grade never fell below an 80 average.
 I never learned how to study, but eventually realized that if I just read the books I could at least pull a B in every class except math.

-44 In 8th grade, I brought home my first C because I didn’t like the teacher.
+44 In 8th grade, I brought home my first C, in history, because I didn’t like the teacher.
 My parents punished me by saying I couldn’t watch TV for two weeks.
 I went to my room & turned on the radio and that’s the day I discovered music for real.

 48 I also got my biggest lesson about class systems.
 At Loring, officers lived on the other side of the base from non-commissioned officers.
 My dad was a block captain though, so we got some special privileges because of that.
 I also learned just how much officers seemed to respect my dad, even though he was a master sergeant; major leadership lessons there.